sarah-hvid/CDS_final_project/README.md

 - The csv folder contains the csv files generated through the code.
 - The data folder contains the raw data in XML version and the preprocessed text data.

+To rerun code, create an empty folder called 'ibsen_network'.
+Place the scripts and data folder within this folder.
+Then, place the csv folder within the data folder.
+The directory setup should now be the same as when the code was created.

 # Software metadata
 S1  Computing platform / Operating System